Terms and Conditions

 13.2.2. settlement costs in relation to that CCG Claim;

 13.2.3. reasonable legal fees and disbursements necessarily incurred by CCG or any of its Affiliates in relation to that CCG Claim; and

-13.2.4. reasonable costs necessarily incurred by CCG or any of its Affiliates in complying with clause 13.3.
+13.2.4. reasonable costs necessarily incurred by CCG or any of its Affiliates in complying with Section 13.3.

 13.3.
 Indemnification process.
 Each party will:

-13.3.1. notify the other of a Customer Claim or an CCG Claim (each a “Third Party Claim”) promptly after becoming aware of it;
+13.3.1. notify the other of a Customer Claim or a CCG Claim (each a “Third Party Claim”) promptly after becoming aware of it;

 13.3.2. provide the other with reasonable information, assistance and cooperation in responding to and, where applicable, defending that Third Party Claim; and